With 5% on every outdoor kit sale, the REI affiliate program gives you a steady commission when your crowd goes shopping.

 Check your email for the thumbs-up from Impact.
 They’ll send login details and next steps.

-Once you’re in, grab your promotional materials — product links, banners, and REI’s calendar showing when outdoor seasons peak and new gear drops.
+Once you’re in, grab your promotional materials: product links, banners, and REI’s calendar showing when outdoor seasons peak and new gear arrives.

 Who Should Promote REI Products?